flybywiresim/website/src/posts/flypados3.md

 Do you have that perfect cockpit lighting setup that you spend a few minutes on each flight getting just right?
 Well now you can save it!
 We know that starting a flight in a cold and dark state means you have a lot to do before you can get off the ground, so we hope this provides a nice little quality of life feature for our pilots.

-Our new presets' page allows you to save up to 8 custom presets, name them, and load them up instantaneously at any point during your flight.
+Our new presets page allows you to save up to 8 custom presets, name them, and load them up instantaneously at any point during your flight.

 ![Lighting Preset](/img/notam-images/flypados3/flypad-presets-lighting.png)